Laminate floors have a reputation for being difficult to mop.

 Yes, you got dirt and dust on your pretty laminate floor.
 No, you shouldn’t use a broom.
-Turns out, traditional broom is by far not the best tool to clean your laminate floor.
+Turns out, the traditional broom is by far not the best tool to clean your laminate floor.
 That would be a dry dust mop.
 Regular broom leaves particles behind that later get mixed with the wet mop and get tossed around leave streaks and residue all over the place.
-In worse case scenario they might even scratch the laminate’s surface.
-If you prefer using a vacuum cleaner instead, makes sure you have hard floor setting selected.
+In the worst-case scenario, they might even scratch the laminate’s surface.
+If you prefer using a vacuum cleaner instead, make sure you have a hard floor setting selected.
 Just like the leftover particles, the brush roll setting on your vacuum cleaner can scratch and damage the laminate flooring over time.

 Use less cleaner

-The most tips on laminate floor maintenance focus around what kind of cleaner you use.
+Most tips on laminate floor maintenance focus on what kind of cleaner you use.
 Yes, it’s important that the chemicals you tidy with are compatible with your floor type.
 What’s a lot less discussed is the amount of cleaner you ought to apply to your floor.

 Using more cleaner doesn’t equal a cleaner floor.
 Usually, it equals wasted money and a ruined floor.
 Too much cleaner leaves a residue after that dulls the finish of your laminate.
 Our tip?
 Sometimes just a little water goes a long way.